mflorence99/import-splitnsort/README.md

 # import-splitnsort

-My first idiosyncratic VS Code extension that perhaps only I will ever use!
-There are many excellent import sorters available -- [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) for example but `import-splitnsort` is opinionated:
+My first, very idiosyncratic VS Code extension that perhaps only I will ever use!
+There are many excellent import sorters available -- [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) for example -- but `import-splitnsort` is opinionated:

 * imports that reference multiple exports can be *organized* but they can't really be *sorted* without breaking them up
 * if you try to import multiple exports from the same module in one statement, sooner or later you violate the `tslint:line-length` rule; this often hits me with imports from `@angular/core`